aimenmouaki/aimenmouaki/README.md

 My background combines technical support, data handling, and cybersecurity fundamentals.
 I’ve worked with real users, real devices, and real problems—resolving issues related to system performance, connectivity, and data accuracy.

-I recently completed the Google IT Support and Google Cybersecurity Certificates, where I developed skills in Linux, SQL, security monitoring, and incident response basics.
+I hold the Google IT Support and Google Cybersecurity Certificates, with training in Linux, SQL, security monitoring, and incident response basics.
 ---

 ## Skills